edsu/diary/README.md

 ---

+## 7/16/2023

+As thoughts flood my mind, the concept of *symbolisms* and allegories haunts me, reminding me of the eerie tale of *Bluebeard*.
+I find a strange comfort in these narrations, a sort of *saft*, bittersweet *craving* for the unknown. *Heldai*, old friend and *deputy* in our small town, shares this peculiar liking.
+We planned a grand *Thanksgiving* feast, my thoughts *marching* forward in anticipation.
+However, an unsettling fear niggles me that in our merrymaking, we are unknowingly *dishonouring* traditions.
+Today, *Heldai* *dismisses* these apprehensions with a jocular mention of Karl *Schurz*, yet he fails to conceal his troubled visage.
+His office, complete with *Sheleph* looking *portfolios*, now feels like a cramped box of secrets.
+My mind sways back to *Nolan*, the town's *genethliac*, who once predicted the rise of deceit among us.
+His prophecy, it seems, has occurred amidst the *schiste* coloured buildings that we officially *officiate*.
+Has the town befriended *embezzlers* wrapped in the facades of good intentions?
+These thoughts weigh heavily on me tonight.

 ## 7/14/2023

 Today, I visited the *cimarosa* *monastery*—a *somber* place filled with *oaken* accents and low, solemn *organon* music.
 It was a reprieve from the usual chaos of my *studying*; a tranquil escape from my usual days filled with the dulcet sounds of my *dogs*.
 I found myself mystically drawn to the old *griddle* in the corner of their humble kitchen.
 Somehow, it made me feel closer to those monks from centuries ago.
 I noticed their *streamer*, a simple cloth of *smeerikin* with the *monastery* emblems—a *sloyster* and a sturdy oak, *substituted* for their traditional ecclesiastical symbols.
 The *señor* *lyued* was kind, but I felt an undercurrent of sadness in his voice, as if he held a story that was falsely presented with cheerfulness.
 He talked about how the *monastery* was considering selling some ancient furnishings to a local antique furnisher.
 The potential *arbitrament* was daunting—it meant parting with centuries-old sentimental possessions.
 Yet, he spoke of the needed funds for it *extended* beyond just one aspect of running the establishment.
 Such a life of contradiction...it only made me appreciate more, the quiet solitude they offered me today.